cchudzicki-ocw-testing/ids.333-fall-2021/content/pages/orientation-2.md

 Why are forecasts wrong?
 Things happen: new political realities, technologies, commercial developments, etc., etc. The probability that any forecast is correct in time, quantity, or duration is very small.
 We understand this from our experience—last year (year 2020) pointedly.

-Despite the reality of uncertainty, traditional planning, design and management is deterministic.
+Despite the reality of uncertainty, traditional planning, design, and management is deterministic.
 The usual process builds upon a forecast to determine "requirements" or "needs", and then proposes to identify the best way forward.
 It then ends up with what often amounts to an "optimal plan for a fairy tale set of conditions".

 This course starts from the fact that we face uncertainties and the best plans will embed capabilities to adapt to and profit from conditions as they actually are.